naffnuff/CppGuidelines/CppGuidelines.md

 * *Reason:* It's a thing of the past.
 Pretty much anything they do, `std` will do better and safer.

 Clean up old code according to these guidelines as far as reasonably safe and manageable.
+* *Reason:* It's an investment that will save us time and misery in the long run.

 ## Resource management
 Prefer automatic memory management.
 Only allocate on the heap when absolutely necessary.